 The mob swelled as the day progressed when people from surrounding towns joined their neighbors in downtown Sherman, and soon a rumor began to spread: Governor Dan Moody had ordered Captain Hamer not to fire directly into the crowd of now thousands.
 To further incense the already volatile crowd, the victim, Mrs. Farlow, arrived at the courthouse in an ambulance and was carried into the building on a stretcher as the trial began.
 At the sight of the victim, the mob surged into the courthouse in an attempt to lynch Hughes, and Judge Carter sent the accused, the jury, and officials to a fireproof vault in an office.
-Hamer ordered his men to clear the courthouse and join him on the staircase to the second floor.
-The Rangers then fired three shots over the heads of the pressing crowd, seemingly following the rumored “don’t shoot” order from Governor Moody.
-When that failed to stop the encroaching crowd, the Rangers tossed tear gas bombs into the crowd, temporarily vacating the first floor.
+When three shots fired above the heads of the crowd failed to stop the encroaching crowd, the Rangers tossed tear gas bombs into the crowd, temporarily vacating the first floor.
 The Rangers remained on the staircase while Hamer conferred with the judge and lawyers on the second floor, urging for a change in venue immediately as “the trial could not be held without bloodshed” in Grayson County.

 As the fire department evacuated the jury, judge, and lawyers from the upper floor of the courthouse, the crowd rushed the building again.
 Hamer wrote later of this onslaught that